wasi-m/maps-documentation/docs/places/search-workflows.md

 # Common geocoding workflows

-Pelias provides several API endpoints, and each is best suited for a particular geocoding workflow.
+Places provides several API endpoints, and each is best suited for a particular geocoding workflow.
 Match your use case to these common scenarios to determine which endpoint to use for tasks in your app.

 ## You have a single address field that needs geographic coordinates (`/search`)